That Time Def Leppard Cleaned Out Their Closet for ‘Retro-Active’

 By the start of the ’90s, Def Leppard had established themselves, not only as one of the world’s premier hard rock rock bands, but also one of its most unfortunate.

-Luckily, plans had already been set in motion at the band’s longtime label, Mercury Records, to ease the fans’ suffering — and their fiscal bottom line — during this waiting period, by emptying the vaults into a fascinating collection of lost tracks, B-sides, and studio outtakes that they aptly named ‘Retro-Active.’
+Luckily, plans had already been set in motion at the band’s longtime label, Mercury Records, to ease the fans’ suffering during this waiting period, by emptying the vaults into a fascinating collection of lost tracks, B-sides, and studio outtakes that they aptly named Retro-Active.
 This proved to be quite the stocking-stuffer for long-suffering Leppard supporters, as it took them on a trip down memory lane with sounds and styles representing virtually all eras of the band’s constant musical evolution.

-Yes, all of the material had been air-brushed and overdubbed, to a point, over the previous year, but the end results still amounted to an atypically diverse cross-section of Def Leppard’s career discography: “haphazard” and “unfocused” in the best possible way, so that virtually every fan faction got a little something of what they hankered for.
-In sum, ‘Retro-Active’ was a winning proposition, by most every imaginable measure.
+Yes, all of the material had been air-brushed and overdubbed, to a point, over the previous year, but the end results still amounted to an atypically diverse cross-section of Def Leppard’s career discography.
+It was “haphazard” and “unfocused” in the best possible way, so that virtually every fan faction got a little something of what they hankered for.
+In sum, Retro-Active was a winning proposition, by most every imaginable measure.

 Perhaps the only negative outcome was that, by allowing Def Leppard to wipe their creative slate clean and put their personal traumas behind them, once and for all, Retro-Active also paved the way towards 1996’s controversial Slang LP, which saw them altering their sound almost beyond recognition, in a bold, even commendable, but ultimately ill-fated bid to stay current with changing music trends.